 How can I hear the Lord if my mind is full of worry, anxiety, stress and chaos?
 The answer is rest; become still.
 I still my body and my mind so that I can hear Him.

-In order to rest, I must also place my faith in God.
+2. In order to rest, we must first trust God.

 The enemy of my soul does not want me to be still.
 He knows the difference between times when I am a rested warrior in God’s Kingdom versus a warrior sidelined by worry and stress.
 When I am still and rested, I am a powerful warrior because I breathe in the very breath of God.